bethsampher/covid19-graphs-bethsampher/README_instructions.md

 > Welcome changing requirements, even late in development.
 > Agile processes harness change for the customer’s competitive advantage.

-* there will be an additional feature request posted on 8th March.
+* there will be an additional feature request posted before 8th March.

+>
+> Please note the additional feature request
+> was posted on 05 March at https://canvas.anglia.ac.uk/courses/14266/discussion_topics/135617

 ## Senior developer `osmart` rules.